 Do not format log messages yourself.
 Use %s formatting in messages and pass arguments to logger.
-This is important, because Pelican logger will preprocess some arguments (like Exceptions) for Py2/Py3 compatibility.
+This is important, because the Pelican logger will preprocess some arguments, such as exceptions.

 Limiting extraneous log messages

 If the log message can occur several times, you may want to limit the log to prevent flooding.
 In order to do that, use the extra keyword argument for the logging message in the following format: